 Whilst the stones which comprise Stonehenge were set up around 2500 BC the actual monument complex dates back between 8500 and 7000 years BC.
 It is believed that as most of England was covered in trees and woodland that the area around Stonehenge was open landscape and this is a possible reason why the area was chosen.

 When you are visiting Stonehenge you will arrive at the visitor’s centre as your first port of call.
 The visitor’s centre is located 2.1kms (1.5 miles) from the Stone Circle, at Airman’s Corner.

 The visitor’s centre at Stonehenge consists of an exhibition, a café and a gift shop as well as an outdoor gallery where the reconstructed Neolithic houses can be found.
 The exhibition is very good we spent quite some time reading and learning more about Stonehenge and the surrounding area.

 Outside the centre are reconstructed Neolithic houses.
 You can enter the houses and gain some insight into how people lived 4500 years ago.

 There is also an example of the stones used to construct Stonehenge so you can get an idea of the sheers size.
 Can you imagine dragging this across the English countryside from Wales?

 VISITING STONEHENGE – TRANSPORT TO THE STONES

-To get to the stones you hop on one of the free shuttle buses from the visitor’s centre.
+To get to the stones you need to hop onto one of the free shuttle buses which leave from the visitor’s centre.
 The bus ride takes approximately 10 minutes.
 Buses leave every few minutes so don’t worry if you miss one as there will be another leaving soon after.

 IMAGES OF STONEHENGE